pocket-id/website/docs/client-examples/kasm.md

     l.
 OpenID Connect Issuer: This URL is optional and is simply the base URL where PocketID is accessed (example: `https://auth.domain.com`)

     m.
 Logout with OIDC provider: This is configured in conjunction with the value from step `l` above.
-If configured, this will prompt a user who logs out of Kasm to also log out of PocketID for additional securit.
+If configured, this will prompt a user who logs out of Kasm to also log out of PocketID for additional security.

 ## Testing